orsharon7/azure-crossplane-argocd/README.md

 #### In Our Case
 The `argocd/config/xrd` directory defines a custom **DevEnvironment XRD**:
 - This XRD encapsulates components like compute, networking, and Azure OpenAI resources, providing developers with an environment identical to production for testing features or fixing bugs.
-- By using XRDs, developers can request these environments via a single Kubernetes object, significantly simplifying and accelerating the process.
+- Developers can request environments by applying simple YAML files without knowing the underlying infrastructure configurations.

+This approach simplifies the provisioning process, allowing developers to focus on innovation rather than infrastructure.

 Commands to view deployed XRDs:
 ```bash